-Based solely on its review of the copies of such forms furnished to the Company and certain written representations that no other reports were required, the Company believes that, during the period from January 1, 1997 to December 31, 1997, all officers, directors and beneficial owners of more than 10% of the Company's Common Stock complied with all Section 16(a) requirements.
+Based solely on its review of the copies of such forms furnished to the Company and certain written representations that no other reports were required, the Company believes that, during the period from January 1, 1997 to December 31, 1997, all officers, directors and beneficial owners of more than 10% of the Company's Common Stock complied with all Section 16(a) requirements, except that Dr. Fildes filed late the Form 3 reporting his appointment to the Company's Board of Directors.